MicrosoftDocs/visualstudio-docs/docs/code-quality/disable-code-analysis.md

 - To disable live source analysis, uncheck the **Run on live analysis** option.

 > [!NOTE]
-> Starting in Visual Studio 2022 version 17.0.4, if you prefer on-demand code analysis execution workflow, you can disable analyzer execution during live analysis or build and manually trigger code analysis once on a project or a solution on demand.
+> Starting in Visual Studio 2022 version 17.0.4, if you prefer the on-demand code analysis execution workflow, you can disable analyzer execution during live analysis.
+Or build and manually trigger code analysis once on a project or a solution on demand.
 For information about running code analysis manually, see [How to: Run Code Analysis Manually for Managed Code](how-to-run-code-analysis-manually-for-managed-code.md).

 ## .NET Framework projects